A comprehensive resource for safe and responsible laser use

 - What type of laser device is being discussed?
 Is it a “laser toy” which is specifically marketed to children?
 Or is the issue the safety of general-purpose lasers such as pointers which may be misused by children?

-- Does the source have any documentation that a laser was being misused during play as a toy (e.g., a fake sword) as opposed to one child simply pointing it at himself/herself or another child?
+- Does the source have any documentation that a laser was being misused during play as a toy (e.g., the beam was being misused as a fake “sword” or “lightsaber”) as opposed to one child simply pointing it at himself/herself or another child?

 - Does the source have any documentation that the device was sold or marketed as a toy (a product for children under 14)?